Dear God (film): Plot

-Tom Turner, a con artist in Los Angeles, is arrested for working cons he is presently doing to pay off his gambling debt to Junior, a loan shark.
-He is sentenced by the judge to find a full-time job by the end of the week and keep it for at least a year, or be sent to jail.
+Los Angeles con artist Tom Turner is arrested for working cons.
+He is presently doing them to pay off his gambling debt to the loan shark Junior.
+Tom is sentenced by the judge to find a full-time job by the end of the week and keep it for at least a year, or be sent to jail.

 Tom finds work at the post office sorting mail in the dead letter office.
-Surrounded by quirky coworkers, Tom finds out what happens to letters addressed to the Easter Bunny, Elvis Presley, and God, and out of curiosity reads one of the letters sent to God.

-While reading the letter, sent by a needy single mother, Tom accidentally drops his paycheck; it is mailed back to her.
-When Tom comes to retrieve his paycheck, he sees the good it has done and leaves, not knowing that Rebecca, a burnt-out workaholic lawyer coworker doing pro-bono work, has seen him doing so.
+Surrounded by quirky coworkers, Tom finds out what happens to letters addressed to the Easter Bunny, Elvis Presley, and God.
+Out of curiosity, he reads one of the letters addressed to God.
+While reading it, from a single mother in need, Tom accidentally drops his paycheck, which is mailed back to her.
+When he comes to retrieve his paycheck, he sees the good it has done and leaves, not knowing that Rebecca, a burnt-out workaholic lawyer coworker doing pro-bono work, has seen him doing so.

 Believing that Tom sent the money on purpose, Rebecca rallies the rest of the dead letter office workers to continue what he has started.
-Tom, becoming the unwilling leader of the group, starts answering more and more letters sent to the post office asking God for help.
+Tom, becoming the unwilling leader of the group, starts answering more and more letters asking God for help.
 The group answers more prayers, enriching people's lives, while Tom tries to find love with Gloria, a coffee bar waitress, and keep out of jail.

 After the loan shark trashes Tom's apartment, things are replaced by 'God' or rather his coworkers.
 Webster, Junior's 'heavy', stops by to let him know that he was hit by a bus, so is off the hook for the loan.

-Others begin to step up, replacing Christmas presents stolen from the Salvation Army, the Santa Monica homeless had canned goods delivered to them as requested, and 5,000 in cash comes in.
-Tom, believing that it is a trap, suggests that they lie low for a while.
+Others begin to step up, replacing Christmas presents stolen from the Salvation Army.
+The Santa Monica homeless had canned goods delivered to them as requested, and 5,000 in cash comes in.
+Tom, believing that it is a trap, suggests they lie low for a while.

 The postmaster general announces on a news report that it is a federal offense for postal workers to open mail not addressed to them.
 The postal police show up to arrest Idris Abraham, as he took responsibility for giving a homeless man a trumpet.

-Tom confesses on TV, saying that it was all him.
+Tom confesses on television, saying that it was all him.
 Rebecca, acting as his defense attourney, calls the other postal workers from the department.
 As she is making her closing statements, Herman, a fellow postal worker who sees that Rebecca is losing, calls in postal carriers from throughout Los Angeles.
 They fill the streets around the courthouse demanding that Tom be released.
 The judge declares him not guilty, only holding him to complete the 12 months of work sentenced to him in the previous hearing.